igvteam/igv-reports/README.md

 ```
 After, running the script, see example/FI_viewer/igvjs_viewer_report.html for the result.

-### Getting a Data Uri
+#### Converting a genomic data file to an igv.js Data URI

-If you just want to get a data URI that can be read by igv.js in place of a url, use the get_datauri.py script
+If you just want to get a data URI that can be read by igv.js in place of a url to a data file, use the get_datauri.py script
 ```sh
 python get_datauri.py [filename]
 ```